Papalopulu-Lab/Fu2023/Network_Screen/README.md

 # Network 2022

-This network of transcriptional interactions with miRNA regulation was first conceived and constructed by Tom Minchington as part of his PhD in the Nancy Papalopulu lab.
-This work was published and can be found here (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7395740/).
+The scripts in this sub-directory can be used to build a network of transcriptional interactions with miRNA regulation, using the latest databases available as of May 2023.

-The scripts in this repository can be used to build an updated version of this network, using the latest databases available as of May 2023.
-This new network was generated as part of the experimental workflow detailed in R. Fu et al 2023 by Oliver Cottrell.
+The final constructed network can be readily be provided by the authors upon request.
+The identified regulatory motifs are provided in this repository.
+The dynamic_network_motifs.txt file contains the genes predicted to oscillate in this study.

 # Requirements